Pyramid Fusion Transformer for Semantic Segmentation: Experiments

 \subsection{Ablation Studies and Analysis}

 To evaluate the effectiveness of the components in our multi-scale transformer decoder for semantic segmentation, we conduct ablations on the multi-scale design and the cross-scale inter-query attention layer.
 Furthermore, we provide the analysis of our attention weight loss and the effects of the removal of the loss at various training iterations.
-Unless otherwise specified, for all the experiments, we train our model with a Swin-T backbone on ADE20K dataset and detach our attention loss at 3/4 the training schedule (120k iterations) and report the single-scale mIoU on the validation set as our evaluation metric. \st{Furthermore, we vary the loss weights for the focal-style cross-entropy loss and show properly balanced supervisions on the probability predictions improve the performance of our framework.
-For the ablation studies, we train our model with a ResNet-50c backbone on the PASCAL-Context dataset and a Swin-T backbone on the ADE20K dataset.
-We set the training schedule to 40k and 160k iterations respectively and use a batch size of 16.}
+Unless otherwise specified, for all the experiments, we train our model with the Swin-T backbone on ADE20K dataset and detach our attention loss at 3/4 the training schedule (120k iterations) and report the single-scale mIoU on the \textit{validation} set.

 \textbf{Comparison with stronger baseline models.} To further study the improvements brought by our framework, we conduct experiments with different variants of the baseline model with the same Swin-T backbone and compare our performance.
 Specifically, we first train MaskFormer~\cite{maskformer} with different single-scale features of spatial shapes $1/8,1/16,1/32$ the input image resolution respectively, where using a $1/32$ scale feature map corresponds to the original MaskFormer.
-As shown in Tab.~\ref{tab:baseline} column 1,2, and 3, single-scale feature is insufficient to produce higher segmentation quality for the per-mask segmentation framework.
+As shown in Tab.~\ref{tab:baseline} columns 1, 2, and 3, single-scale feature is insufficient to produce higher segmentation quality for the per-mask segmentation framework.
 We further augment the baseline by increasing the number of transformer layers from 6 to 8 and double the hidden dimension in transformer.
-The augmented baseline model matches the parameters and FLOPs of our PFT with Swin-T backbone.
+The augmented baseline model matches the parameters and FLOPs of our PFT with the Swin-T backbone.
 As can be seen from Tab~\ref{tab:baseline} column 4, the performance slightly increases but still lags a considerable margin behind our multi-scale approach.
 However, using multi-scale features is a non-trivial task: directly inputting concatenated multi-scale features into the baseline model achieves a 47.8 mIoU~(Tab.~\ref{tab:baseline} column 5), which is lower than our method with the same backbone by 0.9 mIoU and consumes a larger computation~($88$ GFLOPs vs. $64$ GFLOPs).